NHOrus/srwq-compilation/episode-28.md

 You watch as she walks off to the Hangar.
 "What a bitch!"

-I don't think its as simple as a clash of personalities, Katina.
-Remember, she's a Psychodriver and you're an...Anti-Psychodriver.
-Just looking at you probably gives her headache from the mental feedback.
+*I don't think its as simple as a clash of personalities, Katina.
+Remember, she's a Psychodriver and you're an...
+Anti-Psychodriver.
+Just looking at you probably gives her headache from the mental feedback.*

-"....Naw, I'm sticking with 'bitch'."
+"...Naw, I'm sticking with 'bitch'."

-Anonymous Sat 27 Feb 2010 20:21:44 No.4606789 Report
- I like the idea that Katina's mere presence causes Psychics distress Sciencegar Sciencebolt Sat 27 Feb 2010 20:31:44 No.4606832 Report Quoted By: >>4606845
->>4606878
+---

 Patricia Hackman climbs into the cockpit of the Judecca, and relaxes as silver cables emerge from the cieling and wrap around her limbs.
 It's just a different version of the T-Link System, Pat.
 You can handle your Gespenst, you can handle this.

 The Scorpion-like giant emerges from the Eurydice's hangar, and transforms to humanoid mode.
 It steadily advances on the Neviim, and images of the alien fortresses system dance inside Pats head.

-All this feedback is freaky...Damn, Katina's people really did a number on us.
+All this feedback is freaky...
+Damn, Katina's people really did a number on us.
 I sure hope Laodicea's in a forgiving mood, we certainly don't need another battle like th-"

-And whoooo do we have here then?
-You're not Torah's pet human.
+*And whoooo do we have here then?
+You're not Torah's pet human.*

 "!!!"

-Oh I remember now, that half-baked sample that Armana had rescued from the scrap-heap.
-Far from an ideal tool, but then, I get so little material to work with these days...
+*Oh I remember now, that half-baked sample that Armana had rescued from the scrap-heap.
+Far from an ideal tool, but then, I get so little material to work with these days...*

 "Ugh...Get out...of my head..."

-I'm afraid I can't allow Laodicea to run around on his own anymore, my dear.
+*I'm afraid I can't allow Laodicea to run around on his own anymore, my dear.
 That noble idiot will run what's left of the Empire into the ground if I leave it up to him.
-No, I'm afraid I'll have to take over for my little 'brother', and you'll have to help me.
+No, I'm afraid I'll have to take over for my little 'brother', and you'll have to help me.*

 "Nooo....Agghkkkk...."

-Nothing I can do about this, I'm afraid.
-Blame that Torah girl for being so idiotically self-sacrificing...
+*Nothing I can do about this, I'm afraid.
+Blame that Torah girl for being so idiotically self-sacrificing...*

-Anonymous Sat 27 Feb 2010 20:34:44 No.4606845 Report
->>4606832
-SHIT.
-Sciencegar Sciencebolt Sat 27 Feb 2010 20:37:44 No.4606865 Report
- Quoted By: >>4606930
+---

 The Judecca re-enters the Asteroid, and another mech emerges to join you, of the same design to the ones you captured earlier.
 "My name is Bet Barshem, I will be the liaison between Shadow Mirror and the Neviim."

 "Awesome.
 Ok Shuu, take us back to Africa, I gotta lot of catching up t-"

-I'm afraid not, Katina.
+*I'm afraid not, Katina.
 Part of the deal I made with the Junkers Faction is that we deliver the DC survivors and the ODE system to them first.
-And hand over some of our samples of alien tech.
+And hand over some of our samples of alien tech.*

 "Aw man, are we ever gonna get home at this rate?"

-We've been gone less that 48 hours.
-And you've never actually been to that base.
+*We've been gone less that 48 hours.
+And you've never actually been to that base.*

 "I meant home in the 'within glomping range of Arado and Latooni' sense."

-...I see.
+*...I see.*
 Anonymous Sat 27 Feb 2010 20:39:44 No.4606878 Report
 >>4606832
 Well if this idiot gets into power the Balmarians are fucked.